bramgrooten/automatic-noise-filtering/tutorial.md

 In this repository for RL we often use small MLP networks with 3 layers.
 The hidden layer has 256 neurons on each side.
 The input layer size depends on the environment, and the output layer has either the same number of neurons as the number of actions (for the Actor network) or just 1 neuron (for the Critic networks).
+For example, the Actor network on HalfCheetah consists of: 17-256-256-6.
 We often keep the crucial output layer dense, which especially makes sense for the Critic.

 A typical sparsity distribution for a 90% sparse NN in our work would be: